Foundation Carmignac Modern Art Another Reason to Visit Porquerolles

 The Foundation Carmignac opened to the public on June 1st.
 This display of modern art is in a vast (1500 sqm) gallery inside a Provencal villa on the beautiful island of Porquerolles.

 Financier Edouard Carmignac has put the collection together.
-It includes works from the American Pop Art School, among them paintings and sculptures by Warhol, Lichtenstein, Koons, Basquiat …Continue reading here for the Aixcentic post.
+It includes works from the American Pop Art School, including paintings and sculptures by Warhol, Lichtenstein, Koons, and Basquiat …Continue reading here for the Aixcentic post.

 Île de Porquerolles Beautifully Wild